Singular holomorphic foliations by curves I: Integrability of holonomy cocycle in dimension 2: Background

-A positive finite measure $\mu$ on the $\sigma$-algebra of Borel sets in $M$ is said to be {\it ergodic} if for every leafwise saturated measurable set $Z\subset M,$ $\mu(Z)$ is equal to either $\mu(M)$ or $0.$ A positive harmonic currents $T$ is said to be {\it extremal} if it is an extremal point in the convex cone of positive harmonic currents.

-The class of accelerating metrics enjoys the following important properties. \begin{theorem} Let $(M,\Fc,E)$ be a hyperbolic foliation and $g$ an accelerating (leafwise) metric. \\1) Then, for each positive harmonic current $T,$ the $g$-mass of $T$ is finite. \\2) The relation $\mu=T\wedge g$ is a one-to-one correspondence between the convex cone of (resp. extremal) positive harmonic currents $T$ and the convex cone of (resp. ergodic) positive harmonic finite measures $\mu$. \\ 3) All positive harmonic finite measures $\mu$ are $D_t$-invariant, i.e,
+A subset $M\subset X\setminus E$ is said to be {\it leafwise saturated} if $x\in M$ implies the whole leaf $L_x$ is contained in $M.$ A positive finite measure $\mu$ on the $\sigma$-algebra of Borel sets in $X$ is said to be {\it ergodic} if for every leafwise saturated Borel measurable set $M\subset X,$ $\mu(M)$ is equal to either $\mu(X)$ or $0.$ A harmonic current $T$ is said to be {\it extremal} if it is an extremal point in the convex cone of all harmonic currents, i.e., if there are harmonic currents $T_1, T_2$ such that $ T={T_1+T_2\over 2},$ then $T_1$ and $T_2$ are colinear. \begin{theorem} Let $\Fc=(X,\Lc,E)$ be a hyperbolic foliation with linearizable singularities $E.$ \\ 1) The relation $\mu=T\wedge g_P$ is a one-to-one correspondence between the convex cone of harmonic currents $T$ and the convex cone of harmonic measures $\mu$. \\ 2) If $T$ is extremal, then $\mu=T\wedge g_P$ is ergodic. \\ 3) Each harmonic measure $\mu$ is $D_t$-invariant, i.e,